 In addition to the 5 Categories, there will be a special theme designated each year.
 One 50 point question each round will relate to this theme.

-The theme for 2017 is: THE REFORMATION
+The theme for 2020 is: Texas Germans

 There are five categories of questions: